 Also, some cards just have a lag to them when you stop the camera, the Nintendo Switch card for example.
 The cards above all work great and have no lag.

-I added the Netac Pro because the card was performing well in new 8 it has a great rating at a very good price.
+I added the Netac Pro because the card was performing well in the new 8, it has a great rating at a very good price.
 It was actually the first card I put in my new GoPro to shoot with and I shot with it for a solid week.

 Only buy the Lexar 1000x UHS-II if you want very fast transfer speeds from your card to your computer.
 But you will only get this with a UHS-II card reader.